the-scouts/por/src/por/expected/chapter-3.exp.rst

 m.
 The following are required to be Members and pay the Headquarters Membership Subscription annually:

-   *  Beaver Scouts, Cub Scouts, Scouts;
+   *  Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts;

 n.
 Members must also pay any Country, County, District and Group Membership Subscription determined locally.